bask0/tune-engine/README.md

 A modular, CLI-based framework for hyperparameter tuning and cross-validation using [Optuna](https://optuna.org/) and [PyTorch Lightning](https://lightning.ai/).

 This project supports:

 - Clean experiment tracking via directory structure and logging
 - Configurable search spaces and callbacks
 - Reproducible CLI-driven experiments

+⚠️ Delete everything up to and including [README](#readme) when publishing the project. ⚠️

 ---